 the members are not paying any additional contributions.

-2. Aligning the ‘Pension Input Period’ with the tax year

-The ‘pension input period’ (PIP) is the period over which your pension growth is measured.
-Until 2014/15, the PIP in the L G P S ran from 1 April to 31 March.
-From 6 April 2016, PIPs for all pension schemes are aligned with the tax year – 6 April to 5 April.
-Special transitional arrangements applied for 2015/16.

 Annual Allowance ‘Flexible Benefit’ access

 If you have benefits in a money purchase (defined contribution) pension arrangement which you have flexibly accessed on or after 6 April 2015, then the Money Purchase Annual Allowance (M P A A) rules may apply.
 The M P A A will only apply if your total contributions to a money purchase arrangement in a PIP exceed the M P A A.